 Yes, incidents can be reported online or in person.
 The University takes all complaints of discriminatory conduct seriously and is committed to prompt, thorough, and appropriate review of allegations made or known to the administration.
-Individuals who believe that they have been the victims of conduct prohibited by the University’s Policy on Non-Discrimination and/or its Employee and Student Dignity Policy or who believe that they have witnessed or otherwise have information about conduct in violation of those University policies should promptly report complaints to the University.
+Individuals who believe that they have been the victims of conduct prohibited by the University’s Sexual Harassment Policy or who believe that they have witnessed or otherwise have information about conduct in violation of those University policies should promptly report complaints to the University.

 - Complainants may pursue some or all of these steps at the same time.